 This period is also called the White Throne Judgment, and it is Christ who has been appointed to judge all of mankind (John 5:26-27; Romans 14:10).

 Yes, Christ is our Passover, He is the Unleavened Bread that purifies us, the Giver of the Holy Spirit at Pentecost, the coming King whose arrival is announced by the blast of the trumpets, the one who banishes Satan for a thousand years, and who tabernacles with man as King of kings.
 Finally, He is to judge all mankind not included in first ressurection/rapture according to their works,before the New Heavens,New earth and New Jerusalem for all eternity.
-This is why these holy feasts are still to be kept—to remind us of the central role Jesus Christ has in carrying out in the plan of God.
-Isn’t it about time you started keeping them yourself?
+Thus, these holy feasts remind us of the central role Jesus Christ has in carrying out in the eternal salvation plan of God.